cszach/linux-cli-guide/guide/chapter00.md

 line.

 The auto-completion is triggered by the Tab key on your keyboard.
 This will complete command names, long options' names, or directory paths.
-Let's see how it in action.
+Let's see it in action.

 1. Open a terminal window (if necessary).